sophiasagan/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    1. Middleware
+    2. Express Routers

 - [ ] Describe Middleware?

+    Middleware is an array of functions that help return and validate the request and response of the object.

 - [ ] Describe a Resource?

+    A resource is data on the server for an API endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+    It can return a status code such as 200.

 - [ ] How can we partition our application into sub-applications?

+    We can use routing to manage incoming request to the appropriate rquest handler.

 ## Minimum Viable Product